Saimon-bd/DevOps-Zero-To-Hero/README.md

 #### commands will be found [here](https://github.com/Saimon-bd/Linux-Namespaces-with-veth-Interconnection/blob/main/commnad-ns.sh)

 #### What are Linux Namespaces?
 **_Linux Namespaces** serves as an abstraction layer over operating system resources.
 Visualize a namespace as a container that encapsulates specific system resources, with each type of namespace representing a distinct box.
-Currently, there are **Seven(7)** types of namespaces, namely **Cgroup, IPC, Network, Mount, PID, User, and UTS**.
+Currently, there are **Seven(7)** types of namespaces, namely **Cgroup, IPC, Network, Mount, PID, User, and UTS._**.

 #### What is Network Namespaces?
 Network namespaces, according to `man 7 network_namespaces`: